 Cradling the southern tip of Spain, Málaga is a popular port of call for Western Mediterranean cruises.
-Boasting a rich historic and artistic legacy, a charming old town and an attractive beach and port area, the main challenge is seeking out the best things to do during just one day in Málaga.
+With its rich historical and artistic legacy, charming old town and attractive beach, the main challenge is seeking out the best things to do during just one day in Málaga.

 But don’t worry.
 I’ve got you covered.